naushad3210/RetailStore/README.md

 # RetailStore

-Retails store is a module that calculates the net payble amount for agiven bill.
-It is responsible for calculating the applicable discounts on the items and then process the final bill amount.
+Retails store is a module that calculates the net payble amount for a given bill.
+It is responsible for calculating the applicable discount on the items and then calculate the final bill amount.

 ## Getting Started